Pyrrhulla/UE5_Melee_Soulslike-/README.md

 # UE5_Melee_Soulslike

-A soulslike combat system completely in blueprints, inspired by Dark Souls with targeting, combo attacks, stamina, dodge (of course), some AI, bossfight, etc. in Unreal Engine 5.
+A soulslike combat system completely in blueprints, inspired by Dark Souls with targeting, combo attacks, stamina, dodge (of course), some AI, bossfight, etc. in Unreal Engine 5 as a one week challenge.

 A basic gameplay video.